On this page

 The Walloon Agency for Air and Climate is also an important stakeholder.
 Among other missions, it develops tools to understand better the challenges and the the stakes related to environmental issues.
 For instance, it has developed an interactive webtool 'My2050' which offers to everyone the possibility to create its own transition scenario and to see in an interactive virtual landscape the options to reduce gas emission, to calculate the decrease of gas emission by 2050, and to consult the outcomes of this virtual scenario.
 Teachers are provided with pedagogical material to ensure animation in classes (from second stage of secondary school).
 It has also developed a pedagogical kit addressed to teachers and pupils from technical education.
 Activities proposed in this kit can be teached in geography, citizenship eductaion, etc.

 Within the French-speaking Community, schools, youth associations are main stakeholders to raise youth awareness about global issues.

 Associations are an important ressource to provide information about global issues (youth information centres, thematic associations, etc.).

 The main key initiatives to disseminate information on global issues are made through the work of schools, youth organisations, youth centres.
-This is a permanent work.
+This is a continuous work.